OpenVPN

 Definition buffer.h:331

-static bool buf_advance(struct buffer *buf, int size)
+static uint8_t * buf_prepend(struct buffer *buf, ssize_t size)

 static int buf_len(const struct buffer *buf)